Introduction to Reservoir Engineering

 This course is for engineers and geologists who are relatively new to the industry, but who have some background in reservoir geology and the production of hydrocarbons.

-4.0 CEUs (Continuing Education Units) awarded for this 5-day course.
+4.0 CEUs (Continuing Education Units) are awarded for this 5-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Rob Lavoie, a reservoir engineering associate with RPS Energy, has more than 30 years of oilfield experience.
 After ten years with Shell Canada, Lavoie developed a natural gas supply forecasting application for TCPL (formerly NOVA) during 1992 to 1996.
 He joined RPS Energy (formerly APA Petroleum Engineering) in 1996.
 He has extensive experience with enhanced oil recovery (EOR) feasibility and production forecasting.
-Much of Lavoie’s current area of practice involves the of use of CO2 as a miscible flooding agent for EOR and/or the sequestration of CO2 into saline aquifers.
+Much of Lavoie’s current area of practice involves the use of CO2 as a miscible flooding agent for EOR and/or the sequestration of CO2 into saline aquifers.
 Lavoie earned his BS in chemical engineering in 1981.